kalvinparker/HomePROXY/Caddy.md

 You now have a single, self-updating Caddy container that:
 *   Keeps your DuckDNS IP address current.
 *   Automatically obtains and renews trusted SSL certificates for all your sites.
-*   Acts as a reverse proxy to route traffic to the correct internal service.
+*   Acts as a secure reverse proxy to route traffic to the correct internal service.

-This is a much simpler, more elegant, and more modern solution.
-Remember to configure your Split DNS in OPNsense to point all your public hostnames (`vault.your-noip-domain.ddns.net`, etc.) to your Caddy server's DMZ IP (`192.168.83.2`).
+Remember to configure your **Split DNS (Host Overrides)** in OPNsense to point all your public hostnames (`vault.your-noip-domain.ddns.net`, etc.) to your Caddy server's DMZ IP (`192.168.83.2`).